 Ideally, land would be mostly open, flat land but I’m open to having some of the land being wooded areas to grow wild simulated herb species and forage.
 Existing structures (preferred) or ability to add structures (along with power) is/are needed for drying shed, storage, and greenhouse.
 I would like to eventually be able to certify organic, though I wouldn’t initially.
 Water rights are essential and fencing/ability to fence land is necessary.
 Thinking long term, I’d love to find land where I could eventually be able to host community events centered around herbal education and promote a local community.

--water rights and/or water access
+-water rights/water access

 I grew up working outside in the garden and have been familiar with planting things my whole life.
 I worked at an off-grid lodge in Tennessee a few years ago and began my farming experience there.
 I helped run a farm-to-table operation where we grew and processed all of our own produce.

 I moved to Oregon and enrolled at OSU and took a few quarters of horticulture/permaculture courses and interned at a small homestead farm in Monmouth.

 I started my current job in January 2022 and was hired to help start a mushroom farm and manage the farm gardens and assist with grass seed farm operations.
 The mushroom farm is up and running, as of June 2022.

 I’m currently managing the indoor mushroom farm, along with a few different vegetable and herb gardens.
 None are certified organic but we closely follow organic processes.
 I also help raise alpacas and meat cows on pastures, along with a flock of free range ducks and chickens.
 In my time there, I have been working on integrating native and medicinal species throughout the property and implementing restorative processes to support soil systems.

 -Build soil health

 -Plant annual and perennial herb species